Info on Menu Labeling:

 Carbohydrate Counts -

-This information will be provided from the school nurse's nutritional analysis of our from-scratch cooking.
+This information can be found at the bottom of this site in PDF form in an alphabetized list.
+This information is provided by the school nurse's nutritional analysis of our from-scratch cooking.
 The carb counts will be reported for ounce/cup measurements that may not match the serving size.
 For example: "9g per 1/2 cup" means that there are 9 grams of carbs in a half cup of the item, but a student may consume more or less of the item due to self-service of meal components.
 Please work with the school nurse, Maurine Clark, for accurate carb counting methods.

 DISCLAIMER: The labeling on the menus should not be used for and does not provide menu planning for medical conditions or food allergies.
 Ingredients are subject to change or substitution without notice.
 All food allergies and medical conditions must be identified on a Medical Alert Form and be on file with the school nurse.
 This labeling is completely voluntary and NOT certified by any designee.
 Our kitchen processes gluten and dairy ingredients daily and all menu items can/may come into contact with these allergens.OSPI’s guidance on Special Dietary Needs